 The difficulty with weighing the options is that we want safety and security – and the truth is we don’t know what will happen on this or that path.
 In going thru any transformation this is the only guarantee:

 you will feel lost, you will have doubts.

 …Even after you have chosen a new direction.

 “Where there is a path it’s a clear sign it’s not your path.
 You need to enter the forest in the darkest place, where there is no path.
 You need to fight your own dragons. “ – Joseph Campbell / via Brian Johnson.

 Before you get there you may secretly hope that…

 Once you enter the “right path”… You will be immediately showered by golden rain, while you’ll walk barefoot on a path laid with velvety rose petals… and a fragrance of wisteria flowers will bring pleasure to your whole body… and the warm breeze will feel like angels’ touch.
 And in the end of this path there will be a white cake, this time really good, organic and gluten free.
 And you, surrounded by free range laughter and joy, will sit on a swing that will send you straight to heaven, where you’ll land on a fluffy marshmallow.
 Happy forever after.
-And I’m sure there are people for whom it goes easy like this.
+And I’m not saying it’s not possible.